5eunji/Final-project-G3/README.md

 👦👧 Students' Role:

-Share recordings and reflect on feedback.
+Share their recordings with the class or in small groups, and actively reflect on the feedback they receive.

+Identify their strengths and areas for improvement, and use this insight to set clear.

-Set goals for future speaking improvement.
+Achievable goals for enhancing their speaking skills in future activities.

 ### Notes for Teachers